 A good bookkeeping engagement letter will help you clarify the tasks you’re hiring for.
 This way, you will not easily get into any confusion with your bookkeeper.
 We’ll go over what should be in the letter and how to write one.

-What are Bookkeeping Engagement Letters?
+What is a Bookkeeping Engagement Letter?

 A bookkeeping engagement letter is a formal document.
 It outlines the terms and conditions of a professional relationship between a bookkeeper and a client.
 This document acts as a roadmap for the hiring relationship.
 As such, it aims to set clear expectations for both parties around the scope and responsibilities of the role.